-6.2 Threads
+7.2 Threads

 JacORB currently offers one server-side thread model.
 The POA responsible for a given request will obtain a request processor thread from a central thread pool.
-The pool has a certain size which is always between the maximum and minimum value configure by setting the properties jacorb.poa.thread_pool_max and jacorb.poa.thread_pool_min.
+The pool has a certain size which is always between the maximum and minimum value configure by setting the properties jacorb.poa.thread\pool\max and jacorb.poa.thread\pool\min.

-When a request arrives and the pool is found to contain no threads because all existing threads are active, new threads may be started until the total number of threads reaches jacorb.poa.thread_pool_max.
+When a request arrives and the pool is found to contain no threads because all existing threads are active, new threads may be started until the total number of threads reaches jacorb.poa.thread\pool\max.
 Otherwise, request processing is blocked until a thread is returned to the pool.
 Upon returning threads that have finished processing a request to the pool, it must be decided whether the thread should actually remain in the pool or be destroyed.
-If the current pool size is above the minimum, a processor thread will not be out into the pool again.
+If the current pool size is above the minimum, a processor thread will not be returned into the pool again.
 Thus, the pool size always oscillates between max and min.

 Setting min to a value greater than one means keeping a certain number of threads ready to service incoming requests without delay.
-This is especially useful if you now that requests are likely to come in in a bursty fashion.
+As the threadpool can expand up to the max this is especially useful if you know that requests are likely to come in in a bursty fashion.
 Limiting the pool size to a certain maximum is done to prevent servers from occupying all available resources.
+Setting min to equals max prevents the oscillation in the size of the pool and the destruction/creation of threads.

 Request processor threads usually run at the highest thread priority.
-It is possible to influence thread priorities by setting the property jacorb.poa.thread_priority to a value between Java's Thread.MIN_PRIORITY and Thread.MAX_PRIORITY.
+It is possible to influence thread priorities by setting the property jacorb.poa.thread\priority to a value between Java's Thread.MIN\PRIORITY and Thread.MAX\PRIORITY.
 If the configured priority value is invalid JacORB will assign maximum priority to request processing threads.

-6.3 Request Analyser Plugin
+7.3 Request Analyser Plugin

-To extend JacORB's default RequestProcessor handling an extension system has been provided.
+To extend JacORB's inbuilt RequestProcessor handling an extension system has been provided.
 A user may implement the following interface: